 City trams on the roundabout in front of the railway station of Luxemburg.

 Another picture of trams on the square before the railway station.
 Here we see the horse tram of the city.

 In 1927 the TVL received two new interurban tram-cars.
-These remarkable cars were equiped with prototype SLM-trucks with a small centerbogie with four small wheels which steered the two radial adjustable outher traction axles equiped with normal wheels.
-These trucks were the protoypes for the later wellknown 3-axle SLM-trucks which were used on a large scale in cities like Zürich and Amsterdam.
+These remarkable cars were equipped with prototype SLM-trucks with a small center bogie with four small wheels which steered the two radial adjustable other traction axles equipped with normal wheels.
+These trucks were the prototypes for the later well known 3-axle SLM-trucks which were used on a large scale in cities like Zürich and Amsterdam.

 A city tram on the crossing of Boulevard Royal with Avenue Monterey.

 In the year 1900 the first plans began to make a tramway around the city of Esch sur Alzette.
-It lasted 10 years, before a provisional syndicat was erected by several communities and it lasted until 1913 until a definitive syndicat was erected.
-Much discussions followed in the parish counsils of the communities.
+It lasted 10 years, before a provisional syndicate was erected by several communities and it lasted until 1913 until a definitive syndicate was erected.
+Much discussions followed in the parish councils of the communities.
 But on 31 october 1915, the decision was made to make a tram network, consisting of 4 lines in meter gauge.

 In the next years 4 tramlines were created (see the map above):